dappnode/DAppNodeSDK/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v2
-      - uses: dappnode/dnp-bump-upstream-action@v1
+      - uses: npx @dappnode/dappnodesdk github-action bump-upstream
         with:
           github_token: ${{ secrets.PERSONAL_TOKEN }}
 ```

-You may specify in the package manifest what upstream Github repo the package is tracking.
+You must specify in the package manifest what upstream Github repo the package is tracking.
 Also indicate what build variable in the docker-compose should be updated

 `dappnode_package.json`